ephemeralenvironments/ephemeralenvironments/CONTRIBUTING.md

 2. **Code:** enhance the site with HTML/CSS/JS elements, create CI/CD pipelines, perform general maintenance
 3. **Design:** create new infographics, assets, improve existing formatting

-Whether this is your first time contributing or you're an OSS pro, we would love to have your help improving [EphemeralEnvironments.io](https://ephemeralenvironments.io)!
+Whether this is your first time contributing or you're an OSS pro, we would love to have your help improving <a href="https://ephemeralenvironments.io" target="_blank">EphemeralEnvironments.io</a>!

 ## How can I contribute?